 7. Ginger tea

-Ginger tea is full of anti-inflammatory power to aid your digestion and your skin [source].
-It’s been shown that when the digestive tract is off, skin can also suffer, and annoying dermatologic conditions can arise.
+Ginger tea has tremendous anti-inflammatory power to aid your digestion and your skin [source].
+It’s been shown that when the digestive tract is off, the skin can also suffer, and annoying dermatologic conditions can arise.

 8. Peppermint tea

-This herb helps more than just an upset stomach.
-The menthol in peppermint makes this tea a great choice for oily skin by slowing oil production and encouraging cell turnover.
+This herb helps with more than just an upset stomach.
+Peppermint tea contains menthol, which makes this tea a great choice for oily skin by slowing oil production and encouraging cell turnover.
 This gets rid of dead skin cells and keeps your skin constantly glowing.

 9. White tea

 White tea has even more antioxidants than green tea and has the highest catechin content!
+"Some research suggests that white tea may inhibit the breakdown of elastin and collagen, two components of the skin that promote elasticity and overall appearance," says Alex Keller, N.D., a practicing naturopathic doctor and medical director at Fullscript.
 This is because it’s the least processed type of tea.
-It has great antibacterial properties that can fight several types of skin conditions.
+It has potent antibacterial properties that can fight several types of skin conditions.

-Our skin contains enzymes called matrix metalloproteinases (MMP), which break down the collagen in our skin and increase with age [source].
-White tea prevents the increased levels of MMP from reducing the levels of collagen and elastin—both necessary for healthy skin [source].
+Our skin contains enzymes called matrix metalloproteinases (MMP) that break down the collagen in our skin and increase with age [source].
+White tea prevents the increased MMP from reducing the levels of collagen and elastin—both necessary for healthy skin [source].

 10. Oolong tea

-With benefits from both black and green teas, oolong tea really has a taste unlike other teas, but it’s full of health and beauty benefits.
-It can improve the color of your skin, reduce dark spots, and might even help fight sun and smoking damage [source].
-This makes this tea definitely worth trying!
+With benefits from both black and green teas, oolong tea really has a taste unlike other teas.
+It can improve the color of your skin, reduce dark spots, and might even help fight sun and smoking damage [source], making this tea definitely worth trying!

 11. Kombucha